Table of Contents

-Hyperthreading Technology is hardware techniques of the simultaneous multithreading (SMT) implementation from Intel and is mainly developed to improve overall superscalar CPU performance by properly utilizing CPU idle time while performing several tasks.
+Hyperthreading Technology is a hardware technique of the simultaneous multithreading (SMT) implementation from Intel and is mainly developed to improve overall superscalar CPU performance by properly utilizing CPU idle time while performing several tasks.
 It's usually known as HT Technology.

-SMT is the most widely used multithreading techniques nowadays.
+SMT is the most widely used multithreading technique nowadays.

 In general, Hyper-threading is a mechanism whereby a CPU divides up its physical cores into virtual/logical cores and OS treated those logical cores as if they are actually physical cores.
 So, here OS got tricked.☻ Therefore, OS schedules two tasks on 2 virtual cores as used to do on 2 physical cores in a multiprocessor system.

-If I have a computer that has a 4-core processor, runs two threads per core, then
+If I have a computer that has a 4-core processor, and runs two threads per core, then

 Logical Cores = # of Physical Core * Thread on each core